Sorry, but everything's suuuper busy this summer. I'll actually update something worthwhile soon to my two readers (hrumph, Jessica and Tyler).

 Several years ago, the Anthora was revitalized when shops began selling a witty ceramic version of it.
 I have one sitting on my desk; it's much too cherished for everyday use.
 You can get your own here.

+There are so many great things about this video: 1.
+Patti Smith on a kids' show?
+Yes, please.
+2. Her considerate and insightful answers, all spoken with that drawling Chicago accent.
 3. Patti Smith earnestly singing "You Light Up My Life", the Debby Boone that is considered one of the sappiest ballads of all of time.
 Confession: I secretly love that song and Patti totally rocks it in a weird, "can't really sing" sort of way.
+4. Her performance is to be followed by an appearance from Count Dracula.
+Awesome.

 I've been feeling it for awhile, but last night's Beach House concert cemented it for me: I'm feeling for California.